-No Thanksgiving table is complete without a (vegan) sweet potato casserole!
-This vegan take on the classic dish is finished off with a simple oat crumble and fluffy marshmallows.
+No Thanksgiving table is complete without a vegan sweet potato casserole!
+This healthy take on the classic dish is finished off with a simple oat crumble and fluffy marshmallows.
 It’s a total crowd pleaser!

 I don’t know about you but I am so ready for Thanksgiving.
 When I was little, my mom used to make me pasta (no surprise lol) on Thanksgiving because that’s basically all I would eat.

 This wasn’t a recipe we made growing up, but the past few years it’s been a favorite of mine!

-It starts with a base of fluffy whipped sweet potatoes that are perfectly sweetened with a little brown sugar, and finished off with an oat crumble similar to my apple pie bars and of course, marshmallows.
+It starts with a base of fluffy whipped sweet potatoes that are perfectly sweetened with a little brown sugar, and finished off with a cinnamon pecan oat crumble and plenty of mini marshmallows.